 Different courts had different opinions

-Some experts, as well as courts, thought that the funds held by the bankruptcy trustee belong on the lenders or the creditors once, Mr. Harris converted his case to a Chapter 7 bankruptcy.
+Some professionals, as well as courts, thought that the funds held by the bankruptcy trustee belong on the lenders or the creditors once, Mr. Harris converted his case to a Chapter 7 bankruptcy.
 However, other courts and the Supreme Court judgment seem to believe that the undistributed funds in the hands of the bankruptcy trustee belong to the debtor.
 This was certainly a big relief for Mr. Harris and various other Chapter 13 to Chapter 7 converters.

 Some key pointers in Supreme Court’s inference